tnichols217/notes/APArt/Sustained Investigation.md

 Nostalgia [10-11] and enjoyment [12-13] displace disgust [3] and belittlement [4-5]. [not done]

 My SI mirrors my transformation by juxtaposing my initial impressions of instruments [1-7] with our [later] reconciliation [8-15].
-Images 14-15 untangles children's scribbles [6-7] into playful simplicity—the comfort and joy it is now.
+Images 14-15 untangle children's scribbles [6-7] into playful simplicity—the comfort and joy it is now.

 Similarly,

 Inverted, the progression portrays an instrumentalist's dual journey: mastery reduces the confrontative immediacy [1-2] into familiar intimacy [8-9] of the piano even as my abilities crescendo to a forte.

 intimidation [1-2], disgust [3], belittlement [4-5], and disorientation [6-7]
 peace [8-9], nostalgia [10-11], enjoyment [12-13], and playfulness [14-15].